 Unsolicited Advertising

-An unsolicited advertising link attack involves sending marketing messages without the (where required) prior consent from the recipient.
+An unsolicited advertising link attack involves sending marketing messages without the prior consent from the recipient.
 Messages typically include a URL that links to a web site with advertising content or a sales offer.
 The message content may not be relevant to the linked material, but rather serves to trick the recipient into viewing the advertisement Where the advertised product or service is potentially legitimate, message senders are often affiliate marketers seeking to drive traffic to a partner’s webpage using an affiliate link.
 The party offering the product or service (“seller”) compensates the message sender based on the number of page views or converted sales, and the seller may or may not be aware of or complicit in the message sender’s practices.

-Unsolicited Advertising Link Attacks using unrelated message content that appears benign have become a common way for bad actors to attempt to circumvent filters or policies regarding unsoliticed advertising.
+Unsolicited Advertising Link Attacks using unrelated message content that appears benign have become a common way for bad actors to attempt to circumvent filters or policies regarding unsolicited advertising.

 Phishing Attacks

-A Phishing attack is an impersonation attack that attempts to trick the recipient into revealing authentication credentials or other sensitive personal information.
+A Phishing attack is an impersonation attack that uses links or other means to attempt to trick the recipient into revealing authentication credentials or other sensitive information.
+For example, they may ask the recipient to call a phone number, where an accomplice attempts to trick the victim into revealing information.
 Phishing attacks via SMS are sometimes called “Smishing” attacks.

-Phishing commonly involves link attacks.
-But they may use other approaches to convince a recipient to reveal sensitive information.
-For example, they may ask the recipient to call a phone number, where an accomplice attempts to trick the victim into revealing information.

 Message Insertion Techniques